Kingsley Ng: Site specific art

 Ng’s works are very often site-specific to its associated context.
 In 2009, he presented “Wind Chimes” at the Echigo-Tsumari Art Triennial in Japan, where the artist created wind chimes from metal twigs modeled after the lines on local villagers’ palms and cracks in their houses with the local community; and “Excavation” (in collaboration with Syren Johnstone and Daniel Patzold), presented at the Hong Kong & Shenzhen Bi-city Biennale of Urbanism\Architecture, where he staged an archeological dig where an imagined future of the exhibition site is seen partially unearthed.
 Critic and curator David Spalding called it "a brilliant site-specific intervention ... a parallel spatio-temporal experience that recasts the entire Biennale site as a ruin-in-progress."

+In 2026, Ng represented Hong Kong at the 61st International Art Exhibition of La Biennale di Venezia (Venice Biennale).
+Presented as part of the Hong Kong Collateral Event, his exhibition explored themes of spatial perception, public interaction, and the relationship between human experience and the built environment, continuing his long-term interest in site-responsive and participatory practice.